Atomic Scale Modeling of Alloys and Functional Materials

 # Thermodynamic and optical properties of metallic nanostructures

-Understanding and manipulating the impact of defects on the transport and optical properties of materials is of interest to a large number of applications, including electronic and optoelectronic devices, thermal management, thermoelectric energy generation and materials for quantum computing.
-This motivates our research interest in the electronic and atomic scale description of defect and transport properties and many ongoing collaborating with groups in Sweden, Finland, Germany, Austria and the United States.
+Understanding and manipulating the thermal and electrical transport properties of materials is of interest to a large number of applications, including electronic and optoelectronic devices, thermal management, thermoelectric energy generation and materials for quantum computing.

-In this research are, we use both first-principles calculations based on DFT and empirical models in combination with solvers for the Boltzmann transport equation as well as molecular dynamics simulations for thermal conductivity simulations in the classical limit.
+In this research are, we use both first-principles calculations based on DFT and machine-learned potentials as well as molecular dynamics simulations.
 To deal with the large number of degrees of freedom and the chemical complexity of these systems we are continuously developing our methods and software packages.